aws/aws-sessionstore-dynamodb-ruby/README.md

 A number of options are available to be set in `Aws::SessionStore::DynamoDB::Configuration`, which is used throughout the application.
-These options can be set directly by Ruby code, through a YAML configuration file, or Environment variables, in order of precedence.
+These options can be set directly in Ruby code, in ENV variables, or in a YAML configuration file, in order of precedence.

 The full set of options along with defaults can be found in the [Configuration](https://docs.aws.amazon.com/sdk-for-ruby/aws-sessionstore-dynamodb/api/Aws/SessionStore/DynamoDB/Configuration.html) documentation.

-### YAML Configuration

-You can create a YAML configuration file to set the options.
-The file must be passed into Configuration as the `:config_file` option.

 ### Environment Options